-There will be times when you'll need to update the same field in a table for multiple records – maybe a manufacturer name needs to be changed or seasonal product listings need to be extended for another two weeks.
+If you need to update the same field in a table for multiple records — maybe a manufacturer name needs to be changed or seasonal product listings need to be extended for another two weeks — it could be really time consuming to go into each product listing individually to make the change.
+Luckily, there’s an easy shortcut: bulk updates. 😀

 Bulk updates allow you to find all records where a field contains a certain value or text string, make changes to the field, and apply these changes to all relevant records.